bronzdoc/orbi/README.md

 You can notice a `templates` directory, your templates go there...

-Orbi uses the `GO` template system to template files, in order tu template a file all you need to do is create a file named the same as a file resource, i.e:
+In order tu template a file all you need to do is create a file named the same as a file resource.

+e.g:

 ```yaml
 context: .